wandak3/selfbot_myuu_discord/README.md

 # Myuu Autogrind

-**Myuu Autogrind** is a self Discord-bot, meaning it will use your Discord TOKEN to logged into your account and play the commands as if you are playing yourself
+**Myuu Autogrind** is a self Discord-bot, meaning it will use your Discord TOKEN to logged into your account and play the commands as if you are playing yourself.
 <br/>

 <p align="center">